akruszewski/gibl/manuscript/chapter3.md

 (print-wallets blockchain wallet-a wallet-b)
 ```

-`set!` is just like a `define`, except that when something is already defined we cannot use `define` to change its value.
+`set!` is just like a `define`, except that when something is already defined, we cannot use `define` to re-define/change its value.

 Making a third transaction: